Govt took care of economy, turned tragedy into opportunity: Nadda | Business

 India not only took the bold and timely step of imposing a lockdown to save the lives of 1.3 billion people from COVID-19 but also took care of the economy to turn the tragedy into an opportunity, BJP president JP Nadda said on Saturday.
 Addressing a meeting of the party's Odisha executive committee, Nadda said that while powerful nations were helpless in combating the pandemic, Prime Minister Narendra Modi was clear in his mind as he took the decisive action of imposing the lockdown in order to save the lives of the people.

-Besides taking care of the health-related matters, the Modi government also addressed the economic issues through several programmes such as the 'Garib Kalyan Yojna' and 'Atmanirbhar Bharat', Nadda said.
-Even the UN secretary-general has acknowledged Indias steps in this regard, he added.
+Besides taking care of the health-related matters, the Modi government also addressed the economic issues through several programmes such as the 'Garib Kalyan Yojana' and 'Atmanirbhar Bharat', Nadda said.
+Even the UN secretary-general acknowledged India's steps in this regard and so has the director-general of the World Health Organisation, he added.

-The tragedy and challenges posed by the COVID-19 pandemic were effectively turned into an opportunity by the BJP-led government at the Centre, he said.
+The tragedy and challenges posed by the COVID-19 pandemic were effectively turned into an opportunity by the BJP-led government at the Centre, which announced a Rs 20 lakh crore package to revive economic activities amid the crisis, he said.
 Nadda's comments came amid the criticism of the government by the opposition over the sharp decline in the GDP.

 Asserting that the healthcare infrastructure of the country was given a major boost by the government, he said that when the lockdown was imposed India did not have a single COVID hospital, and over 1,500 such facilities with 2.5 lakh beds have been set up in the last few months.
 Similarly, daily COVID-19 testing has also increased to over 10.10 lakh, he said.